ClusterHQ/flocker/docs/gettingstarted/postgres.rst

 Verify Our Data Has Moved with the Application
 ==============================================

-Query the `flockertest` database for the data we previously inserted.
+Query the ``flockertest`` database for the data we previously inserted.
-You will find `flocker` has moved our volume with the container and our data has been preserved.
+You will find that Flocker has moved our volume with the container and our data has been preserved.

 .. code-block:: console